 - Sensitization session with religious and traditional leaders.

 - Conducting policy scan on Law of Marriage Act 1971, Education policy, SRHR policy and Nation Constitution.

 - Conducting meeting with MET members and steering committee members.

 - Designing and print of MET advocacy materials

-- Updating MET webpage, conducting radio sessions and newspaper articles documentation.
+- Updating MET webpage with messages that encourage men to fight gender-based violence, conducting radio sessions and newspaper articles documentation.

 - Collaborating with Tanzania Ending Child Marriage Network (TECMN) to meet with key parliamentarian committee.